rub1-618/thompson-app/README.md

 # Thompson

-A local-first AI-assistant which speaks and texts in ukranian and is supported on Linux + Windows.
+A local-first AI-assistant which speaks and texts in english and is supported on Linux + Windows.

 ![build](https://github.com/rub1-618/thompson-app/actions/workflows/build.yml/badge.svg)

-The Ukranian version of the README is in README_UK.md.

 # Features:
 - Voice i/o with wake word "Tom".
 Has offline STT ( whisper ), VAD